zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Gets a revoked NOC root certificate by the given subject and subject key ID attributes.

+Revocation works as a soft-delete, meaning that the certificates are not entirely removed but moved from the approved list to the revoked list.

 - Parameters:
   - subject: `string` - Base64 encoded subject DER sequence bytes of the certificate.
   - subject_key_id: `string` - Certificate's `Subject Key Id` in hex string format, e.g., `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`.